 WDHS has many diverse clubs that operate before and after school, as well as during the lunch hour.
-Whether it's trying to finish layout pages for the Wolf'n Mail, trying to finish a phrase during the band practice or lines for the spring production, there's something for everyone.
+Whether it's trying to finish a phrase during the band practice or lines for the spring production, there's something for everyone.